trdunsworth/DECCreport3/report_wk36.docx.md

 :::

-Like APD calls, most fire-related calls came in via Phone.
-However the numbers for Mutual Aid and E-911 were larger percentages of the overall volume.
-In this case, Phone, not necessarily E-911 represented 32.2 percent of all fire-related service calls received.
+In this week, we had the same number of service calls arrive via 9-1-1 trunk lines as there were calls that arrived by Phone, not necessarily from a 9-1-1 trunk line.
+Both of these methods counted 49 calls as the arrival source material.

 ::: {.cell}